Miguel Vargas Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Phillies have the 20th-ranked team ERA across all league pitching staffs (4.40).

-- Phillies pitchers combine to give up 63 home runs (one per game), the eighth-fewest in baseball.
+- The Phillies give up the ninth-fewest home runs in baseball (65 total, one per game).

-- Suarez makes the start for the Phillies, his sixth of the season.
-He is 1-2 with a 5.47 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Nola makes the start for the Phillies, his 14th of the season.
+He is 5-4 with a 4.30 ERA and 77 strikeouts in 81 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Washington Nationals, when he threw seven innings, allowing one earned run while giving up eight hits.
+- In his most recent outing on Monday against the Detroit Tigers, the righty threw seven innings, allowing no earned runs while surrendering one hit.

-- The 27-year-old has amassed an ERA of 5.47, with 7.3 strikeouts per nine innings, in five games this season.
-Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.